 The idea is that you set your Mevo up, get it onto the same WiFi network as your phone, and then it uses that WiFi network’s internet connection to “go live” from, as well as via which to communicate with your phone, on which you run the Mevo app to control the device and your broadcast.

-In this way it like something like Sonos, where your phone is again simply a control device – set something running on Sonos and leave the building and it’ll happily continue to function.
+In this way it’s something like Sonos, where your phone is again simply a control device – set something running on Sonos and leave the building and it’ll happily continue to function.
 Likewise with the Mevo: Your phone is simply issuing instructions (and acting as a monitor, as you’ll see).

 So basically you get the thing charged, download the Mevo app for iOS or Android, and follow the instructions to get it on your WiFi network.
 It can remember networks it has seen before.